Satisfactory Academic Progress

-Satisfactory academic progress is measured by meeting the following three standards:
+Satisfactory academic progress is measured by meeting the following two standards:

-- Degree Status: Students must maintain an academic standing that allows for continued enrollment.
+- Academic Standing: Students must have an academic standing that allows for continued enrollment.

 - Students failing to make satisfactory academic progress will have a Progress Deficiency hold placed on their record preventing enrollment and will have future term enrollments (summer, fall or spring) canceled.

-- Students meeting SAP, but not the PTD requirements, may be placed on Progress Deficiency by their College.
-Colleges may define reasonable progress as: completing courses required for the student’s major in a timely manner, maintaining the expected GPA for the major, or making timely progress toward degree completion.
+- Students meeting SAP but failing to make reasonable progress toward degree may be placed on Progress Deficiency by their College.
+Reasonable progress may be defined as: completing courses required for the student’s major in a timely manner, maintaining the expected GPA for the major, or making timely progress toward degree completion.

-- Students placed on Progress Deficiency may submit an appeal to continue enrollment in the next term.
-(For information about appeals, see RUL 02.66.01 Undergraduate Readmission and Appeals)
+- Students placed on Progress Deficiency may submit an appeal to retain their schedule and continue enrollment in the next term.
+(For information about appeals, see RUL 02.66.01 Readmission of Former and Suspended Students)

-- Students with successful appeals will be placed on Academic Probation for one term (summer, fall or spring) and will be required to meet the satisfactory academic progress standards described above.
+- Students with successful appeals will be placed on Progress Probation for one term (summer, fall or spring) and will be required to meet the satisfactory academic progress standards described above.